Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Validation and Performance Assessment

+The contact and support functions for $U(1,t)$ take the forms provided in Table \ref{tab:examplecontactsupport} for the corresponding form of the cost function at time $t$.

 Key algorithm parameters are described in the following.
-For the initialization algorithm, the provided $\mathcal{T}^d$ includes 20 times evenly distributed between $t_i$ and $t_f$, each of which is included in the appropriate control mode.
+For the initialization algorithm, the provided $T^d$ includes 20 times evenly distributed between $t_i$ and $t_f$.
 The provided $\boldsymbol\lambda_{est}$ is a unit vector parallel to the target pseudostate.
-The initial set of candidate times $\mathcal{T}^{est}$ includes the six mode and time pairs in $\mathcal{T}_d$ at which $\max_{\boldsymbol u \in U_j(1)}\boldsymbol\lambda_{est}^T\mathbf\Gamma(t)\boldsymbol u$ is largest.
+The initial set of candidate times $T^{est}$ includes the six times in $T_d$ at which $g_{ U(1,t)}(\mathbf\Gamma^T(t)\boldsymbol\lambda_{est})$ is largest.
 The tolerances $\epsilon_{cost}$ and $\epsilon_{remove}$ in the refinement algorithm were selected as 0.01.
-Finally, the error weight matrix $\mathbf Q$ in the optimal control input extraction algorithm is the identity matrix.
+Finally, the error weight matrix $\mathbf Q$ is the identity matrix.
 The algorithms defined in the previous section were implemented in MATLAB and CVX was used to solve the required convex optimization problems in the iterative refinement and optimal control input extraction algorithms \cite{cvx,gb08}.